betcode-org/betfair/README.md

 # historical data

-Taking advantage of the streaming code lightweight can parse/output historical data in the same way it process streaming data allowing backtesting or with a custom listener, csv creation.
+Taking advantage of the streaming code lightweight can parse/output historical data in the same way it process streaming data allowing backtesting or with a custom listener, csv creation (see examples).

 [Historical Data](https://historicdata.betfair.com/#/home)